-Option 3: Having your plan premium taken out of your monthly Social Security check
+Option 3: Having your Part D late enrollment penalty taken out of your monthly Social Security check

 Changing the way you pay your premium.
 If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
 While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
 To change your payment method, please call Member Services (numbers are printed on the back cover of this booklet).